-- Work closely with the library & evidence support systems specialist to contribute to the development and provision of user-focused, high-quality services and effective working practices to support the information needs of a wide range of audiences including BMA members and staff, external researchers and the general public. - Work closely with the collections team on the delivery of high-quality services for members including resource access and answering enquiries. - Be expected to work across library remits and cross-directorate.
+- provide administrative support for the BMA member development activities and programmes. - contribute to the development and provision of user-focused and high-quality service of the BMA library to support the information needs of a wide range of audiences including BMA members and staff, external researchers and the general public. - Work across the library and archive service on the delivery of high-quality services for members including resource access and answering enquiries. - contribute to the development of guidance and other materials for all programmes. - contribute to the development of communications with members and stakeholders as required. - be expected to work across remits and cross-directorate.